Godot (game engine): Rendering

-Godot 3.x's graphics engine uses OpenGL ES 2.0 or 3.0 at the discretion of the user.
-Vulkan is supported starting in version 4.0 and also includes the possibility of support for Metal using MoltenVK.
+Godot 4.x's graphics engine uses either OpenGL, Direct3D12 or Vulkan in newer versions; ANGLE can also be used as a replacement for OpenGL on Windows and MacOS; Metal support also exists on Apple platforms.
 The engine supports normal mapping, specularity, dynamic shadows using shadow maps, baked and dynamic global illumination, and full-screen post-processing effects like bloom, depth of field, high-dynamic-range rendering, and gamma correction.
 A simplified shader language, similar to GLSL, is also incorporated.
 Shaders can be used for materials and post-processing.
 Alternatively, they can be created by manipulating nodes in a visual editor.

 Godot also includes a separate 2D graphics engine that can operate independently of the 3D engine, but both can also work at the same time on the same display, so as to make complex mixes between 2D and 3D.
 The 2D engine supports features such as lights, shadows, shaders, tile sets, parallax scrolling, polygons, animations, physics, and particles.
-It is also possible to mix 2D and 3D using a 'viewport node'.
+It is also possible to mix 2D and 3D using a "viewport node".

-To support the UI and 2D Vector graphics assets support, Godot has integrated a 3rd party library, ThorVG (Thor Vector Graphics).
+To support the UI and 2D Vector graphics assets support, Godot has integrated a 3rd party library, ThorVG.

 Other features

 Godot contains an animation system with a GUI for skeletal animation, blending, animation trees, morphing, and real-time cutscenes.
-Almost any variable defined or created on a game entity can be animated.
 Godot has its own in-house physics engine, and as of Godot 4.x allows third parties to integrate their own physics via GDExtension.
 In Godot 3.x, the Bullet physics engine is included and used by default.
-With Godot 4.4, the Jolt Physics engine was added, though not used as the default engine.
+With Godot 4.4, the Jolt Physics engine was added, though not used as the default engine until the release of Godot 4.6.

+The engine has been used in educational settings and by independent developers due to its free licensing and cross-platform support.

 History

 Closed source era (2001–2014)

 Juan 'reduz' Linietsky and Ariel 'punto' Manzur co-founded Codenix in 1999, a game development consulting company.
 As early as 2001, they began work on an engine then code-named "Larvotor" which was licensed to third-party companies in Argentina.
 Over the course of the following ten years, the engine was renamed to "Legacy", "NG3D", "Larvita" and finally to "Godot".
-The name "Godot" was chosen in reference to Samuel Beckett's play Waiting for Godot, as it represents the never-ending wish of adding new features in the engine, which would get it closer to an exhaustive product, even though it never would.
-Linietsky and Manzur joined OKAM and the company worked with a number of studios in the closed-source era including Square Enix.
-Linietsky indicated that their work was hampered by political and economic instability in Argentina at the time however.
+The name "Godot" was chosen in reference to Samuel Beckett's play Waiting for Godot, as it represents the wish of continually adding new features to the engine, which would get it closer and closer to (though never reaching) an unfinished project.
+Linietsky and Manzur later joined OKAM and the company worked with a number of studios in the closed-source era including Square Enix.
+However, Linietsky indicated that their work was hampered by political and economic instability in Argentina at the time.